hoanganhvq/Football-Tournament-Management-System/README.md

 - **/controllers**: Contains the business logic.
 - **/middleware**: Middleware for authentication and access control.
 - **/config**: Configuration for database connection, authentication, etc.
+- uploads**: It is folder to save temporary images

 ### Frontend

 - **/src**: Contains the source code for the React application.
 - **/components**: UI components.
 - **/pages**: Pages of the application (e.g., home, registration, login).
-- **/services**: Services for making API calls to the backend.
+- **/api**: Services for making API calls to the backend.

 ## Usage

 1. **Create a User Account**: Register and log in to the system to manage tournaments, teams, and players.
-2. **Create a Tournament**: Admin can create a new tournament, add teams, and schedule matches.
+2. **Create a Tournament**: User can create a new tournament, add teams, and schedule matches.
 3. **Join a Tournament**: Teams can participate in tournaments and track match results.

 ## Technologies Used